jmarkowski/keyloggerd/README.md

 $ cat /var/log/Xorg.0.log | grep keyboard
 ```

-The name of the key log file may be specified, along with whether you'd like to
+The `key.log` will be overwritten every time the `keyloggerd` daemon runs.
+If
-append to the existing key log.
+instead you'd like to append to it each time, you may use the `--append` switch.

 ```
-$ sudo ./keyloggerd -f newname.log --append
+$ sudo ./keyloggerd --append
 ```

 ## Daemon Logs